 hsa-miR-186

-According to the cutoff criterion of FDR<0.05, there were 860 DEGs between the MI and the healthy samples.
+According to the cutoff criterion of FDR<0.05, there were shared 860 DEGs between the MI and the healthy samples.
 Among them, 323 were up-regulated, and 537 were down-regulated in MI compared to the healthy controls.
-For CAD and healthy groups there were 670 DEGs, 262 of which were up-regulated, and 408 of them were down-regulated in CAD samples in comparison with healthy samples.
-For the MI and CAD group the number of DEGs was 260, and the number of up- and down-regulated genes in MI samples in comparison with CAD samples were 144 and 116, respectively.
-All of these data is summarized in Table 3.1.
+In CAD and healthy groups, we found 670 shared DEGs and 262 and 408 DEGs were up-regulated, and down-regulated respectively, in comparison with healthy samples.
+In the MI and CAD groups, the number of shared DEGs was 260, and the number of up- and down-regulated genes in MI samples were 144 and 116, respectively in comparison with CAD samples.
+These data are summarized in Table 3.1.

-Figure 3.2: Venn diagram for DEGs in CAD/Healthy, MI/Healthy, and MI/CAD comparissons.
+Figure 3.2: Venn diagram for DEGs in CAD/Healthy, MI/Healthy, and MI/CAD comparison.

-The Venn diagram in Fig3.2 shows that CAD and MI samples share a majority of their DEGs.
+The Venn diagram in Figure 3.2 shows that CAD and MI samples share a majority of their DEGs.
 From 860 DEGs of MI/healthy and 670 DEGs of CAD/healthy, 531 genes were common which is 62% of MI/healthy DEGs and 79% of CAD/healthy DEGs.

-3.3 Gene ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) enrichment analyses of the DEGs.
+Gene ontology (GO) and Kyoto Encyclopedia of Genes and Genomes (KEGG) enrichment analyses of the DEGs

 To explore the biological classification of the DEGs, we performed GO and KEGG pathway enrichment analyses on MI-healthy and CAD-healthy DEGs.

-For MI versus healthy samples, GO enrichment analysis in the BP category, suggested that the DEGs were enriched in “immune response-regulating signaling pathway”, “lymphocyte differentiation”, “immune response-regulating cell surface receptor signaling pathway”, and “leukocyte activation involved in immune response” (Fig3.3A).
-In the CC category the DEGs were enriched in “secretory granule membrane”, “azurophil granule”, “ficolin-1-rich granule”, “tertiary granule”, and “ficolin-1-rich granule membrane” (Fig3.3B).
-In the MF category, the DEGs were involved in “cadherin binding” and “MHC class I protein binding” (Fig3.3C).
-KEGG pathway analysis indicated that the DEGs were related to the following pathways: “Chemokine signaling pathway”, “Lipid and atherosclerosis”, and “Hematopoietic cell lineage” (Fig3.3D).
+In MI versus healthy samples, GO enrichment analysis in the BP category suggested that the DEGs were enriched in “immune response-regulating signaling pathway”, “lymphocyte differentiation”, “immune response-regulating cell surface receptor signaling pathway”, and “leukocyte activation involved in immune response” (Figure 3.3A).
+In the CC category, the DEGs were enriched in “secretory granule membrane”, “azurophil granule”, “ficolin-1-rich granule”, “tertiary granule”, and “ficolin-1-rich granule membrane” (Figure 3.3B).
+In the MF category, the DEGs were involved in “cadherin binding” and “MHC class I protein binding” (Figure 3.3C).
+KEGG pathway analysis indicated that the DEGs were related to the following pathways: “Chemokine signaling pathway”, “Lipid and atherosclerosis”, and “Hematopoietic cell lineage” (Figure 3.3D).